anetczuk/rss-forward/README.md

  asks for password for database unlock - *rss-forward* does not prompt or have access to the password)
 - username/password or access token to external service will be stored in *RAM* memory
 - extracted data in form of RSS feed will be stored in local harddrive in form of plain text
+- for log preview app executes in shell command taken in form of string form config file - this can lead to *OS* injection
 - application uses `http.server` library for listeninig on TCP port for incoming connections and as it states in library's [documentation](https://docs.python.org/3/library/http.server.html) (service can be disabled):
 ```